 A New Era of Relevance

 The 2012-2013 season saw Hoboken FC finish with a record of 4-0-12 and get relegated back to the second division.
 However, the club managed an impressive turnaround and, in the 2013-2014 season, Hoboken FC finished with its most points ever and again won promotion to the first division.
 Hoboken FC also reached the State Cup final, falling 2-1 to Portuguese Sports Association in overtime in the championship match.
 In 2012, Hoboken FC also started a women's program and the club's women's team won its group championship in both 2013 and 2014.
+In 2014, the club moved back to Hudson County full-time, playing all of its home matches at Laurel Hill Park in Secaucus.
 In 2015, the club took another trip to Europe, this time traveling to Italy to play two matches - and winning both - against USD Borgoprimomaggio and Oldest FC.
 In 2016, the Hoboken FC Women won the NJ Women's State Cup for the first time in the club's history.
 The Over-30s also won the 2015-2016 CSL Over-30 League Cup.

 After playing three seasons back in the second division, Hoboken FC again won promotion in 2018 with both the club's first and reserve teams winning their divisions.
 During the 2017-2018 season, Hoboken FC also took another trip to Europe, this time to Spain and Portugal.
 While oversees, the club played two matches in Barcelona, against the University of Barcelona and C.E.
 APA Poble Sec.

 In 2019, the Hoboken FC Women won their first league title capturing the Garden State Soccer League A Division championship with three matches left to play.
+That season, the Lady Kickers won the treble by also winning the NJ State Cup and GSSL League Cup.
+In 2019, Hoboken FC also travelled to London and was hosted by the Wallington Sports & Social Club, playing a friendly match and attending Premier League matches.
 Off of the field, having a revived younger membership has allowed Hoboken FC to organize many club events including ski trips, tailgates and numerous well-attended team parties at social establishments in Hoboken.

-Hoboken FC is excited that it again has a strong foundation and that it will continue to grow and be the premier soccer club in New Jersey, with players and members who respect its past and are excited about its future.
+Hoboken FC is excited that it again has a strong foundation and that it will continue to grow and be the premier soccer club in New Jersey, with players, members and supporters who respect its past and are excited about its future.